ABOUT SHARON

 BA (1st Class Hons) Psychology, University of Liverpool, 1982.

-PhD in psychology and neuroscience, Faculty of Medicine, University of London, 1985.
+PhD in behavioural neuroscience, Faculty of Medicine, University of London, 1985.
 Thesis subject: ‘The Behavioural and Brain Mechanisms Underlying Anxiety and Panic’.
-46 publications in peer-reviewed journals (Brain Research, Neuroscience Letters, Behavioural Brain Research, Neuropsychobiology and many more) and academic books.
+46 publications in peer-reviewed journals and academic books.

-Recipient of Wellcome Trust Travel Fellowship (l’Hôpital Pitié-Salpétrière, Paris) and Mental Health Foundation Research Fellowship (Institute of Neurology, National Hospital for Nervous Diseases, London), 1985-6
+Recipient of Wellcome Trust Travel Fellowship (l’Hôpital Pitié-Salpétrière, Paris) and Mental Health Foundation Research Fellowship (Institute of Neurology, National Hospital for Nervous Diseases, London), 1985 and 1986.

 Practitioner Diploma, Clinical Hypnotherapy, London College of Clinical Hypnosis, 2003.